unibonn/puppet-shibboleth/README.md

 ### Parameters for `shibboleth::metadata`

-* `provider_uri`            Sets URI for the metadata provider, there is no default and this parameter is required.
+* `provider_url`            Sets URL for the metadata provider, there is no default and this parameter is required.
-* `cert_uri`                  Sets the URI for the metadata signing certificate, there is no default and this parameter is required.
+* `cert_url`                  Sets the URL for the metadata signing certificate, there is no default and this parameter is required.
 * `backing_file_dir`          Sets the directory into which the metadata is downloaded into, defaults to `shibboleth::conf_dir`
 * `backing_file_name`         Sets the name of the metadata backing file, by default this is derived from the `provider_uir`
 * `cert_dir`                  Sets the directory into which the certificate is downloaded into
-* `cert_file_name`            Sets the name of the certificate file, by default this is derived from the `cert_uri`
+* `cert_file_name`            Sets the name of the certificate file, by default this is derived from the `cert_url`
 * `provider_type`             Sets the metadata provider type, defaults to 'XML'
 * `provider_reload_interval`  Set's the metadata reload interval in seconds, defaults to "7200"
 * `metadata_filter_max_validity_interval` Sets the maximum interval for reloading the metadata_filter, defaults to "2419200" seconds